Conside the following situation.

 Consider these two cases.

 - Situation A — The two teams walk to the head and inspect the situation.
 Or perhaps they just stand by the circle and visually inspect the situation from a distance.
 Team B says, “Looks to me like you’ve got the point.”
 Team A says, “Yeah, I think so too.”
 They don’t measure.
-Team B goes back to the circle and throws.
+Team B throws the next boule.
+(PNZ calls such situations lazy petanque.)

 - Situation B — After throwing boule B1, the player in the circle makes a snap judgment that he has failed to gain the point.
-Without asking team A whether or not they agree, and before team A has time to inspect the head or even shout “Wait a minute,” he throws boule B2.
+Without asking team A for their opinion, and before team A has time to inspect the head or even shout “Wait a minute,” he throws boule B2.